Max Planck Summer Internship Program

 - Stipend of approximately 800 Euro per month

-- Reimbursement of travel costs to and from Martinsried
+- Reimbursement of travel costs to and from Martinsried, near Munich

-The application platform is open between January 15th and March 1st 2020 (24:00 CET).
-After registration, you will be able to log in and to upload your application file at the application platform.
+The application platform is open between January 1st and February 28th 2021 (24:00 CET).
+Registration closes on February 21th.
+After your registration, you will be able to log in and to upload your application files at the application platform.

 Our International Max Planck Research School, IMPRS-LS is hosting the platform.